Q: What is the meanest thing that venture capitalists can do to founders?

 You’re even in a tough spot for fundraising if they are quietly, passively-aggressively not supportive.
 This is more common.

 You don’t always need the support of all investors to do an acqui-hire.
-But a real acquisition, to buy the company —you need everyone’s support.
+But a real acquisition, to buy the company —you need almost everyone’s support.
 At least, almost always, most usually.

 Third, if they don’t believe in you, and they have a strong brand — it can become almost an “anti-brand” for you.
 If you are funded by a Top VC, but … they don’t say positive things about you.
 VPs won’t want to join.
 Press won’t want to write about you.
 Lots of small, negative things.